 Note in July 2022: I wrote the first edition of this article in 2018 when substantial details of Voice of the Coast were very hard to find.
 For example, one of the leading books on British "propaganda" operations in the 1960s (Britain's Secret Propaganda War 1948-1977 by Paul Lashmar and James Oliver) covers the station in just two sentences.
 I could not even confirm the precise dates that Voice of the Coast was active.

-Along with the article by Athol Yates, I also thank Lee Richards and Mike Barraclough for pointing me towards this little-known story, and Rory Cormac for publicising the article by Yates.
+Along with the article by Athol Yates, I must also thank Lee Richards and Mike Barraclough for pointing me towards this little-known story, and Rory Cormac for publicising the article by Yates.

-Voice of the Coast was based at Sharjah (marked on the map as Ash Shariqah)
+The Trucial States were a quasi-British protectorate until independence in 1971 Voice of the Coast was based at Sharjah (marked on the map as Ash Shariqah) |

 Objectives and techniques